 - Mud: widely-spaced knob shed mud as you ride

-Are front and rear tires the same?
+front and rear tires

 Road bikes, commuter and touring bikes generally use the same tire on the front and rear.
 Mountain bikers tend to switch it up with a front tire designed for cornering, and a rear tire that gives you power transmission and solid braking.

 Check the sidewall of your current tire to find its size.
 Road bikes use a metric sizing standard, most other bikes use an imperial standard.

 If you see a number like 700 x 23, it means 700 is the diameter in millimeters and 23 is the width in millimeters.
-Most racers use 700 tires in a width from 18 to 25mm.
+Most road bike racers use 700 tires in a width from 18 to 25mm.

 If you spot a number like 26 x 2.0, it means 26 is the bead-to-bead diameter in inches and 2.0 is the width in inches.
-Commuter and touring bikes will often use a 1.8 to 2.4-inch width and aggressive downhill riders will use 2.5 to 3.0-inch width.
+Commuter and touring bikes will often use a 1.8 to 2.4-inch width and aggressive downhill mountain bikers will use 2.5 to 3.0-inch width.
 If you opt to use a wider tire than what’s currently on your bike, check that your fork provides enough clearance.